micro-ROS/micro-ROS.github.io/_docs/tutorials/advanced/nuttx/add_microros_config/index.md

 |:-----:|:------------:|
 | NuttX |   Dashing   |

 In this tutorial, we will see how to set a basic Micro-ROS configuration for NuttX over serial communication.
-Since this guide is only focused on setting the configuration, you should check the tutorial linked here before: [Adding Micro-ROS to a NuttX board configuration](https://micro-ros.github.io/docs/tutorials/advanced/nuttx/microros_nuttx_bsp/)
+Since this guide is only focused on setting the configuration, you should check the tutorial linked here before: [First micro-ROS Application on an RTOS](https://micro-ros.github.io/docs/tutorials/core/first_application_rtos/)

 **Disclamer**